mschmidty/noname/_posts/2017/2017-10-23-Charlie_Sykes.md

 published: true
 ---

 I've been critical about Charlie Sykes in the past ([see here](http://sagebrushaltered.com/politics/2016/12/16/incremental-decay.html)).
 Mr. Sykes is a former conservative radio host who has come out, in a big way, against the Trump wing of the Republican party.
-My criticism mainly stemmed that Mr. Sykes had fed the Trump wing of the party during his 23 years.
-Coming out after such a catastrophe was good, but it did not negate his contributions.
+My original criticism mainly stemmed from the fact that Mr. Sykes had fed the Trump wing of the party during his 23 years.
+And only after Trump's election did he stop adding to the horribly putrid talk radio environment unique to the American right.
+It is good that he is now realizing his follies, but his follies have become catastrophic.

 Despite my criticism, I continued to follow him on twitter and I occasionally read an article he wrote or an interview of him.

-In following him and since writing my original article, I must say, I have come to admire Mr. Sykes.
+In following him, and since writing my original article, I must say, I have come to admire Mr. Sykes.
 I still don't agree with his politics, but in contrast to his radio show self he has found humility, often questioning his original beliefs openly.
 I think questioning ones self and your political ideologies, regardless of your party affiliation, is a characteristic of  any good American.
 We should all follow in Mr. Sykes' lead.

 Here's an excerpt of a recent interview of him in [Slate](http://www.slate.com/articles/news_and_politics/interrogation/2017/10/charlie_sykes_was_a_conservative_radio_star_then_trump_won.html):